Gary Johnson 2016 presidential campaign: By Libertarian-aligned super PACs

 After Johnson's nomination, Matt Kibbe announced the formation of the "AlternativePAC" in support of Johnson's campaign.
 Kibbe previously headed "Concerned American Voters", a Super PAC that had supported Rand Paul’s presidential campaign.
 Chris Rufer, founder of The Morning Star Company, donated $500,000 to Alternative PAC.
-Rufter gave the PAC donations of $50,000 on June 9 and $450,000 on June 30.
-It had earlier been reported that Rufter had pledged to give at least 1 million dollars to outside groups supporting Johnson's campaign.
+Rufer gave the PAC donations of $50,000 on June 9 and $450,000 on June 30.
+It had earlier been reported that Rufer had pledged to give at least 1 million dollars to outside groups supporting Johnson's campaign.
 June 30 Kenneth Peterson, founder and CEO of the Columbia Ventures Corporation, gave $30,000 to the PAC.
-Overall, in the 2016 election-cycle AlternativePAC received $1,386,540 in contributions and spent $1,310,578.
+Overall, in the 2016 election cycle AlternativePAC received $1,386,540 in contributions and spent $1,310,578.

 Americans Deserve Better is a PAC created to support Johnson's campaign.
 Its web domain is Vote for the Adults.
 The Group was led by Geoff Neale, former National Chair of the Libertarian National Committee.
 In the second week of August 2016 it began running television and radio ads supporting Johnson in Maine's 2nd congressional district with the intention of running them for two weeks before conducting polls to determine if the ads they ran proved to be effective.
 The group was reported to have reserved nearly $62,000 worth of TV time in the Bangor and Presque Isle markets (including ad-buys on WAGM and WVII totaling more than $20,000 as well as cable ads).
 The group has also said that it will run radio ads.

 Shortly after Johnson secured the party nomination, Cato Institute founder Ed Crane announced that he would be rebooting "Purple PAC", a super-PAC that had previously supported Rand Paul’s presidential campaign, to serve as a pro-Johnson organization.
 The "Purple PAC" previously had raised $3 million.
 Many of these funds still remained unspent, as Paul suspended his campaign early-on in the Republican primaries.
-April 15, 2016 Purple PAC had reported having $363,252 on-hand.
-After being rebooted to support Johnson, Purple PAC received 25 individual contributions of more than 200 dollars.
+April 15, 2016, Purple PAC had reported having $363,252 on-hand.
+After being rebooted to support Johnson, Purple PAC received 25 individual contributions of more than $200.

 June 12, 2016 The Boston Globe reported on Socially Liberal and Fiscally Conservative PAC, a newly founded SuperPAC that would both assist in the campaign's fundraising efforts and make ad-buys in the future.
 The PAC was founded by R.J.
 Lyman, an executive at ML Strategies (William Weld's former firm).
 Major advisors to the PAC include Trevor Potter and Matt Sanderson.
 Both Potter and Sanderson previously worked as counsels to John McCain's 2008 presidential campaign, and worked with Stephen Colbert on his Colbert Super PAC in 2012.
-Sanderson also was involved in Romney-supporting PACs in 2012, and worked as a counsel to Rand Paul's presidential campaign earlier in the 2016 election-cycle.
+Sanderson also was involved in Romney-supporting PACs in 2012, and worked as a counsel to Rand Paul's presidential campaign earlier in the 2016 election cycle.